 CHORES FOR AGES 2-3

-These are all super easy age appropriate chores for young kiddos to do.
-Kids always want to help, so have these be their new chores they do to help out around the house.
-If you get them started at a young age, then they'll always be ready and willing (in theory, anyways ;)) to be a part of the family economy.
+These are all super easy age-appropriate chores for young kiddos.
+Kids always want to help, so have these become the new chores they do to help out around the house.
+If you get them started at a young age, then they'll always be ready and willing (in theory, anyway ;)) to be a part of the family economy.

 - Put toys away

 - Put napkins on the table